MichaelKremser/cons2db/README.md

 - Electrical power (generated/consumed): produced for example my metering devices like smart meters
 - Gas (fed/taken)

+If data is stored in a relational database, it can be easily analyzed.
+Questions like the following might be answered:

+- At which time of the day occured the highest consumption in average?
+- At which day of the week occured the lowest consumption in average?
+- How was the average development during a weekday specified?

 # How does it work

 The program reads in data from a file and puts it into the database.